 Each valve gear consisted of a vertical eccentric rod that rocked the expansion link controlling the radius rod.
 From the lower end of the eccentric rod a short forward extension was coupled to the combination via the union link.
 These elements corresponded to the eccentric rod and crosshead drive of a set of Walshaerts valve gear as per the diagram above.

 The final drive to the piston valves was by means of a rocker, which operated the beam between the valve heads.
 Bulleid used outside admission to avoid the use of high-pressure glands.

-All of this valve gear arrangment was contained, including the inside big end, in a 40 gallon oil bath between the frames driven by chains from the middle-driving axle.
+All of this valve gear arrangment was contained, including the inside big end, within a 40 gallon oil bath between the frames.
 It was called an ‘oil bath’ but the depth of the oil was only 2 inches.
-Reversible pumps, also chain driven situated at the bottom of the sump distributed filtered oil at 20psi by means of pipes to the moving parts.
+Reversible pumps, also chain driven, were situated at the bottom of the sump and distributed filtered oil at 20psi by means of pipes to the moving parts.

 Experience shows that Bulleid's valve gear was very free running when well maintained.
 The valve events stayed the same for all cylinders when wear developed.

 The steam reverser in the diagram above is in fact the early version, use only on the first ten Merchant Navys, with the lever to the valve gear attached to the rod between the two cylinders.
 The subsequent design used on all the later Merchant Navys including our very own General Steam Navigation and the Light Pacifics, positioned the reverser mounted further back and the drive attached to an extended piston rod.
 This rod passes straight into the oil bath to make it easier to seal.
 The reverser used was a development of the Eastleigh and Ashford versions and included elements of both.